 Begging politicians to do the right thing is a waste of time.
 Culture drives politics, not the other way around.
-Open Source Defense is focused on culture — making it safe to come out of the safe.
-If we do that job right, the politicians are going to be the ones begging us.
+So we focus on culture.
+Making it easier to learn about guns, and safe to come out of the safe.
+If we do that job right, the politicians are going to come to us.

-But guns also mean that if all else fails and bad luck ever comes for you, you keep the final say on what someone else gets to do with your body.
+Guns mean that if all else fails and bad luck ever strikes you, you keep the final say on what someone else does to you.
 If anyone takes those tools away from you, they’re taking your final say too.
-They’re saying that they’ll decide for you — that you get to control your body only in the time and manner that they give you permission to.
+They’re saying that they’ll decide for you.
+That they’ll give you permission to control your own body.

 We believe all people are born with the right to never ask permission for that.